Radford-Brockwell/ThermAL/README.md

 ThermAL is a **desktop GUI + CLI tool** for predicting regions that stabilise amyloid fibrils.

-NOTE: The feature extraction step can be time-limiting for larger sequences.
-These features are not limited to ThermAL and can be reused for other machine learning tasks.
+**Note:** The feature extraction step can be time‑limiting for larger sequences.
+These features are reusable for other ML tasks.

-ThermAL takes one or more FASTA sequences as input, generates all single–residue variants, computes physicochemical features (AAC, DPC, sliding‐window AUC), feeds them into a pre-trained Random Forest model, and produces several output files.
+ThermAL takes one or more FASTA sequences as input, generates all single–residue variants, computes physicochemical features (AAC, DPC, sliding‑window AUC), feeds them into a pre‑trained Random Forest model, and produces the following key outputs:

-Key outputs include:

 - `Predicted_fitness_with_1_letter_mutations.xlsx`
 - `heatmap_simple.xlsx`
 - `heatmap.png`
 - `sliding_window.xlsx`
 - `sliding_window_with_foldx.png`

-All outputs are written into per-job directories named after each input sequence.
+All outputs are written into per‑job directories named after each input sequence.

 ---